-5.7.3.1 The Application Layer of the Managed Copy Machine
+5.8.3.1 The Application Layer of the Managed Copy Machine

-The application layer of the managed copy machine manages the communication with the managed copy service server, providing that server with the required information in the AACS specified format so that the server can render the managed copy offers to the consumer.
-For this reason, it must be provided in all products which support AACS managed copy.
+The application layer of the Managed Copy Machine manages the communication with the Managed Copy Server, providing that server with the required information in the AACS specified format so that the server can return the Managed Copy offers to the consumer.
+For this reason, the application layer shall be provided in all products which support AACS Managed Copy.
+The application layer may be implemented by launching a browser on the Request Offers response.

-This application layer of the managed copy machine is what is optionally launched by a AACS-compliant player.
+This application layer of the Managed Copy Machine is what is optionally launched by an AACS-compliant player.

-5.7.3.2 The AACS Layer of the Managed Copy Machine
+5.8.3.2 The AACS Layer of the Managed Copy Machine

-This component of the managed copy machine is required if binding of the content to the media takes place in the consumer product.
+This component of the Managed Copy Machine is required if binding of the content to the media takes place in the consumer product.
 Otherwise, it is not required.

-If binding of the content is performed on separate machine from where the permission is granted, then a secure means of communication must be established between these two entities.
-This communication is described in detail in The Managed Copy Service Server, below.
+If binding of the content is performed on separate machine from where the permission is granted, then a secure means of communication shall be established between these two entities.
+This communication is described in detail in Section 5.7.